IntroQG/gradertools/README.md

 - separate steps for pulling student repo and fetching exercise templates
 - no printing to pdf or sending feedback via slack.

+## Workflow

+Basic workflow consists of the following steps:
+1. Change settings in the config -file (list of students, and list of exercises)
+2. Pull student repos
+3. Update exercise templates
+4. do the autograding using the Jupyter Notebook / nbgrader GUI
+5. Check submissions manually if needed and add written feedback
+6. Provide feedback to students

+If using this tool for the first time, check the requirements, and instructions on how to set things up for the first time below.

 ## Contents

 - [Requirements](#requirements)